Online Service Dog Trainer Curriculum by Stage

 Pet Sitting and Dog Walking

 This program provides detailed information on the proper care of and interaction with a variety of pets—dogs, cats, birds, small mammals, fish and reptiles.
 Subjects include understanding animal communication, such as body language and vocalization, basic nutrition and hygiene, and first aid and safety.
 You’ll also learn how to: build relationships with clients and their pets, ensure personal and homeowner safety, create and maintain schedules, build clientele, and much more—everything you need to know to start your own pet sitting and/or dog walking business.
 Upon completion of this course, you’ll have a new and highly sought after service to provide to existing and future clients and their pets.
-Pet Sitting and Dog Walking has been approved by the Certification Council for Professional Dog Trainers (CCPDT), the International Association of Animal Behavior Consultants (IAABC) the International Association of Canine Professionals (IACP) and the National Association of Dog Obedience Instructors (NADOI) for CEU credits.
+Pet Sitting and Dog Walking has been approved by the International Association of Animal Behavior Consultants (IAABC) the International Association of Canine Professionals (IACP) and the National Association of Dog Obedience Instructors (NADOI) for CEU credits.

 Pet Nutrition and Diet